King's Official Birthday: New Zealand

-In New Zealand, the King's Birthday is a public holiday observed on the first Monday in June.
-Celebrations are mainly official, including the King's Birthday Honours list and military ceremonies.
-There have been proposals, with some political support, to replace the holiday with Matariki (Māori New Year) as an official holiday.
+King's Birthday celebrations are mainly official, including the King's Birthday Honours list and military ceremonies.
+There were proposals, with some political support, mainly affiliated with Labour, to replace the holiday with Matariki (Māori New Year) as an official holiday.
 In 2022, the Te Kāhui o Matariki Public Holiday Act declared Matariki as an official holiday separate from the Queen's Birthday, making said proposals obsolete.
 The idea of renaming the Queen's Birthday weekend to Hillary weekend, after mountaineer Sir Edmund Hillary, was raised in 2009.

 Papua New Guinea

 The King's Official Birthday is a public holiday in Papua New Guinea.
-In Papua New Guinea, it is usually celebrated on the second Monday of June every year.
+In Papua New Guinea, it is usually celebrated on 17 June every year.
 Official celebrations occur at hotels in Port Moresby, and much of the day is filled with sports matches, fireworks displays, and other celebrations and events.
 Honours and medals are given for public service to Papua New Guineans, who are mentioned in the King's Birthday Honours List.

 Solomon Islands

 The King's Official Birthday is a public holiday in Solomon Islands.
-In Solomon Islands, it is usually celebrated on the second Saturday of June every year.
+In Solomon Islands, it is usually celebrated on the second Friday of June every year.
 It is regarded as one of the most important events of the year in Solomon Islands.
 The day starts with the police marching band performing in the capital city of Honiara.
 Rallies are held all over the islands, which is followed by sporting events and custom dancing, and the celebrations and parties go long into the night.

-The Governor-General of Solomon Islands delivers a speech on the King's Birthday, and honours and medals are given to those who have done valiant things and great service for Solomon Islands and its people.
+The governor-general of Solomon Islands delivers a speech on the King's Birthday, and honours and medals are given to those who have done valiant things and great service for Solomon Islands and its people.

 Tuvalu

 The King's Official Birthday is a public holiday in Tuvalu.
 In Tuvalu, it is usually celebrated on the second Saturday of June every year.
 Tuvaluans celebrate it with church services and prayers, singing "God Save the King" and "Tuvalu mo te Atua", flag hoisting, public speeches, a Royal Salute, and a parade.
 As the King's Birthday is a public holiday, all government offices, educational institutions, and most businesses are closed for the day.

-As of 2021, Tuvaluans also celebrated the birthday of the Charles, Prince of Wales, who at the time was heir to the Tuvaluan Throne.
+As of 2021, Tuvaluans also celebrated the birthday of Charles, Prince of Wales, who at the time was heir to the Tuvaluan Throne.
 Heir to the Throne Day was a public holiday in November.